The 2019-2020 theme of the Holocaust Center of Pittsburgh is The Holocaust Through a Local Lens. But what does that mean?

 This topic is purposefully broad, to allow everyone to engage creatively with a variety of stories and personal histories within the history of the Holocaust while reflecting on the present.
 We look forward to the way this program theme will allow us to engage with students, schools, and communities.

-The Local Lens theme was first conceived prior to the October 27 shooting at Tree of Life*Or L’Simcha in Pittsburgh which took place two miles from our Center.
-October 27 marks the largest antisemitic attack in US history, and has since heavily influenced our work.
+The Local Lens theme was first conceived prior to the events of October 27.
+October 27 marks the largest antisemitic attack in US history, which claimed the lives of eleven worshippers.
+The massacre occurred in the Pittsburgh community and and has since heavily influenced our work.
 We hope that having this conversation can facilitate action and healing in our communities.